-Some teabags do not replicate the loose leaf tea quality well.
-Worst, the tea inside the bag is just tea leaf bits and powder.
+Some teabags do not accurately replicate the quality of loose leaf tea.
+Worse, the tea inside the bag is just tea leaf bits and powder.
 Because of this, you are just drinking liquid tea dust instead of tea flavor and extracts.

 Teabag's history is still debatable.

-The earliest recorded teabag history was during the Tang Dynasty; tea leaves were stored on a paper folded and sewn on all sides.
+The earliest recorded history of teabags was during the Tang Dynasty, when tea leaves were stored on paper folded and sewn on all sides.

-In 1908, a tea importer, Thomas Sullivan, sent small silk bag tea samples.
+In 1908, a tea importer, Thomas Sullivan, sent small silk-bag tea samples.
 After that, he accidentally invented tea bags.
 Why?
-When he sent the samples, people thought that these small bags with tea leaves are tea infusers and dipped a "teabag" in a cup.
+When he sent the samples, people thought that these small bags with tea leaves were tea infusers and dipped a "teabag" in a cup.
 It might be because of convenience, especially the single-serving idea and the clean-up.

-It became popular, but it is also believed to be an urban legend because many wondered why there's little documentation about it.
+It became popular, but it is also believed to be an urban legend because many wonder why there's so little documentation about it.

 The sure thing is that tea bags became very popular in the 1950s because people wanted a convenient lifestyle and work, such as using home appliances and ordering fast food.

-The round tea bag was introduced in 1989, and then the pyramid-shaped tea bag was invented by Brooke Bond, a Unilever tea brand, spent four years developing this kind of teabag.
-Brooke Bond is known for the PG Tips and Brooke Bond tea products.
-Pyramid-shaped tea bags are spacious than regular and round tea bags.
+The round tea bag was introduced in 1989, and then the pyramid-shaped tea bag was invented by Brooke Bond, a Unilever tea brand that spent four years developing this kind of teabag.
+Brooke Bond is known for its PG Tips and Brooke Bond tea products.
+Pyramid-shaped tea bags are more spacious than regular and round tea bags.

-A pyramid teabag has more space, and the tea leaves inside can move freely and can fully expand, resulting in infusing more flavors, making a brewed tea leaf than a dusty tea result since tea makers can put large-high-quality tea leaves inside the teabag.
+A pyramid teabag has more space, and the tea leaves inside can move freely and fully expand, resulting in infusing more flavors and making a brewed tea leaf rather than a dusty tea since tea makers can put large, high-quality tea leaves inside the teabag.
 There’s even more space for dried flowers, fruits, and spices, making tea brewing and tasting more fun than ever.

 The tiny and porous tea bags can make brewing quicker and make your tea still hotter than when you were using a regular tea bag—the best option when you want brewing convenience without losing the traditional tea taste.

-We know that tea tumblers and flasks are available, but if you are in a hurry going to work, just get a tumbler, put the teabag, and off you go.
+We know that tea tumblers and flasks are available, but if you are in a hurry and going to work, just get a tumbler, put the teabag in it, and off you go.
 Fill it with hot water in the office, and cleaning is a breeze.

 You don’t need to mess with infusers, teapots, and strainers.
-Quicker and hotter because after the battle between Tetley and PG Tips, UK-based Advertising Standards Authority (ASA) stated that pyramid-shaped tea bags improved brewing and infusing tea and were backed with tea test results.
+Quicker and hotter because, after the battle between Tetley and PG Tips, the UK-based Advertising Standards Authority (ASA) stated that pyramid-shaped tea bags improved brewing and infusing tea and were backed with tea test results.

 Tetley sells round tea bags, while PG Tips sells pyramid tea bags.
-When PG Tips made a TV advertisement about a puppet monkey comparing teas, Tetley filed a complaint to ASA, believing that PG Tips misled the consumers and denigrated their brand.
-ASA dismissed Tetley’s complaints because there are many round tea bags in the market, and Unilever (owner of PG Tips), provided evidence-based tea test results.
+When PG Tips made a TV advertisement about a puppet monkey comparing teas, Tetley filed a complaint with the ASA, believing that PG Tips misled consumers and denigrated their brand.
+The ASA dismissed Tetley’s complaints because there are many round tea bags on the market and Unilever (owner of PG Tips) provided evidence-based tea test results.

-Tests were conducted and were based on the UK’s average tea brewing time of 40 secs. and 2 mins. with an average tea bag weight of 3.125 grams.
+Tests were conducted and were based on the UK’s average tea brewing time of 40 seconds and 2 minutes. with an average tea bag weight of 3.125 grams.
 Unilever showed proof and evidence that a pyramid-shaped tea bag has better brewing efficiency.
-Tea infusion for 40 sec., & 2 mins. was more remarkable than a round teabag.
+A tea infusion for 40 seconds and 2 minutes was more remarkable than a round teabag.

-Teabags, in general, are said to be made of plastic, nylon, and chemicals, making these unsafe to drink and not eco-friendly.
+Teabags, in general, are said to be made of plastic, nylon, and chemicals, making them unsafe to drink and not eco-friendly.
 But there is still hope; there are many biodegradable and eco-friendly tea bags.
 Many of them are not made of plastic.
 For instance, a Soilon pyramid tea bag is made of plant starch.
 It does not emit harmful gases when boiled and burned.
-It can also be used as compost for healthy soil and plant, making it a zero-waste product.
-(All Japanese Green Tea Co. teabag is made of Soilon)
+It can also be used as compost for healthy soil and plants, making it a zero-waste product.
+(All Japanese Green Tea Co. teabags are made of Soilon.)

 It depends on the tea leaves.
-You can re-use the pyramid tea bags for normal to premium quality ones and still taste the flavor 2-3 times with hot water.
-The 2nd and 3rd time tastes sweeter and milder than the first one.
+You can re-use the pyramid tea bags for normal to premium-quality ones and still taste the flavor 2-3 times with hot water.
+The second and third times taste sweeter and milder than the first one.

 Have you not tried pyramid tea bags?
-With quality tea leaves and pyramid tea bags, we are sure that you will or absolutely like it!
-You can enjoy all the tea benefits more.
+With quality tea leaves and pyramid tea bags, we are sure that you will absolutely like it!
+You can enjoy all the tea's benefits more.
 Aside from the taste and smell, you will become calm and have better concentration.
-No more problems when it comes to easy and quick brewing time.
+No more problems when it comes to easy and quick brewing.

 Relax and enjoy your tea.